yedhink/covid19-kerala-api-deprecated/readme.md

 * allow querying keys with say TVm or 01 as in KL 01 for thiruvananthapuram
 * import only necessary items
 * redo the verbose flag such that printing in loops etc are possible
+* change loop in extract_text_data func into for page in pdf:

 # Features
 * auto parsing the data from dhs. this feature is very much in the **experimental** stage, since conversion of the pdf to text may not be that consistent.